Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

 Frequently Asked Questions About Dog Bite Claims in Paterson, NJ

-No. New Jersey follows a strict liability standard for dog bites, which means you do not need to show the dog had a prior history of aggression.
-As long as the bite occurred in a public place or while you were lawfully on private property, the owner is liable for your injuries regardless of the dog’s history.
+No. New Jersey follows a strict liability standard for dog bites.
+You do not need to show the dog had a prior history of aggression.
+As long as the bite occurred in a public place or while you were lawfully on private property in Paterson, the owner is liable for your injuries regardless of the dog’s past behavior.
+This makes New Jersey one of the most protective states in the country for dog bite victims.

-Seek medical attention right away, even if the wound appears minor.
-Dog bites carry a significant risk of infection.
-Report the attack to Paterson Animal Control so an official record is created.
-Document your injuries with photographs and gather the dog owner’s contact information and proof of vaccination if possible.
-Contact a dog bite lawyer in Paterson as soon as you are able to protect your legal rights.
+Seek medical attention right away, even if the wound looks minor.
+Dog bites carry a serious risk of infection.
+Report the attack to Paterson Animal Control so an official incident record is created.
+Take photographs of your injuries and gather the dog owner’s contact information and proof of vaccination if possible.
+Contact a dog bite lawyer in Paterson as soon as you are able.
+The sooner you act, the stronger your claim will be.

-New Jersey’s statute of limitations for most personal injury claims including dog bites is two years from the date of the attack.
-If a government employee’s dog caused the bite or the attack occurred on government property, a Notice of Claim must be filed within 90 days.
-Acting quickly after the attack preserves evidence and protects your right to file.
+New Jersey’s statute of limitations for personal injury claims including dog bites is two years from the date of the attack.
+If the attack occurred on government property or involved a government employee’s dog, a Notice of Claim must be filed within 90 days.
+Acting quickly after a dog bite in Paterson preserves your right to file and keeps important evidence from disappearing.

-Depending on the severity of your injuries, recoverable damages may include:
+Depending on the severity of your injuries, recoverable damages in Paterson dog bite cases may include:

 - Current and future medical expenses including emergency care, surgery, and infection treatment